Yavapai County, Arizona

 • 2002 - The Prescott National Forest experiences the Indian Fire, one of the largest wildfires in Arizona's history.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Yavapai County, Arizona.
+This timeline provides a condensed summary of the historical journey of Yavapai County, Arizona.